tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 **Files:** [dual_ma_crossover.ipynb](Activities/02-Ins_Trading_Signals/Solved/dual_ma_crossover.ipynb)

-Navigate to the trading signals section of the slides, and highlight the following:
+Navigate to the "Trading Signals" section of the slides, and highlight the following:

 * Technical analysis is an (often) short-term trading discipline, in which investments (such as stocks) are evaluated based on their price action or movement.